TeamHasBeen/HasBeen/README.md

    * User is given randomize button
    * User clicks button to create randomized location
 * Detail
-   * User can view random city with more suggested citys for travelers
+   * User can view random city with more suggested cities for travelers
    * User can see image of the location
    * User can see suggestions are organized by a set standard (historical, activities, bodies of water, etc.)
 * Stream
-   * User can see all previosuly saved randomized locations
+   * User can see all previously saved randomized locations

 ### 3. Navigation